 International students from other countries generally need to apply for a visa before arrival.
 Please contact the German embassy in your home country and apply for a student visa or an applicant visa.
 Anyone with written approval for preparatory study measures or a university place from a university can apply for a student visa.
 Anyone who is still waiting on the notice of admission or who has to sit an entrance examination will need to apply for an applicant visa.
-Once you arrive in Germany, you will need to submit your visa to the foreigners' authority at the study location in order to convert this to a residence permit for study purposes.
+Once you arrive in Germany, you will need to submit your visa to the foreigners' authority at the study location in order to convert this to aresidence permit for study purposes.

 It often takes several months for a visa to be issued.
 It is therefore important to apply for an applicant visa as soon as possible so that you can arrive before your course commences.
-You should not wait to receive confirmation of a university place, as the notice of admission arrives very late in Germany.
-It is preferable to apply for an applicant visa with the university's confirmation of application and then convert it to a residence permit for study purposes in Germany.